congzhou-web/M-Array-Construction-Method/README.md

 ## M-Array-Construction-Method

-A new method of M-Array construction based on non-zero maps theory
+A new method of M-Array construction based on non-zero maps theory.m-array with a large array size and close numbers of rows and columns is constructed by dividing and splicing m-sequence.
+Comparing with existing methods, the advantages of the algorithm include larger array size, more balanced number of rows and columns, and lower computational complexity.
+If needed, the method in this paper is flexible enough that the number of rows and columns of m-array can also be adjusted within a certain range, meaning that m-array with specific rows and columns ratio can be constructed.

 This repo contains construction and evaluation code for the following paper: